 Technical aspects will focus fundamental skills, and dynamic movement.
 The technical goals will differ for every athlete

-Most racers will attend USSA races in Vermont (VT Cup and GTS) and Eastern US throughout the year.
-Some racers may get the chance to race in regional and national FIS races (Eastern Cup and Nor-Am) as well.
-The USSA athletes will remain mostly in Vermont with some out of state travel required.
+Racers will still attend some US Ski & Snowboard races in Vermont (VT Cup and GTS) and Eastern US throughout the year, but the main focus of racers on this team will be regional and national FIS races (Divisional FIS, Eastern Cup and Nor-Am).
 FIS athletes should be prepared to travel anywhere in Eastern US and Canada on a regular basis.
 They may also have opportunities to travel to the Western US and Europe.

 The following provides overview highlights of the Program’s curriculum.
 Should a more detailed curriculum be desired, please contact the Head Coach.